nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     - Create `AllRecipes.txt` file to keep track of the recipe titles
     - Create `Template.txt` file for Add Command
 - Subsequent run
-    - Load the recipe titles from `Tempate.txt` into ArrayList `RecipeList.recipeTitles`
+    - Read the recipe titles from `Tempate.txt` line by line
-    - It will **check for the validity** of the titles
+    - **Check for the validity** of the titles
         - Title is not blank
         - Title is alphanumeric
         - Title does not exceed 255 characters
-        - Title has an corresponding recipe file in `./RecipeData/Recipes`
+        - Title has a corresponding recipe file in `./RecipeData/Recipes`
-    - Load the recipe file in `./RecipeData/Recipes` into ArrayList `RecipeList.recipes`
+    - Read the recipe file in `./RecipeData/Recipes`
         - The recipe file content is parsed by the `RecipeFileParser` class.
           Check [Parse Text to Recipe](#parse-text-to-recipe)
+        - If the recipe title in the file content is different from the recipe file name, use the file name
+    - Only when the parsing is correct
+      - Load recipe into ArrayList `RecipeList.recipes`
+      - Load recipe title into ArrayList `RecipeList.recipeTitles`

 #### Exit